 - How to leverage video technologies to bring your remote, distributed organization together — especially during key milestone moments or high-stakes situations

-Hosted by Professional Business Speaker Katie Martell, the episode will feature a panel discussion with:
+Hosted by Professional Business Speaker Katie Martell, the episode featured a panel discussion with:

 - Andrew Denlow, SVP, Global Enterprise Sales, PGi Webcast and Virtual Events